earthcubeprojects-chords/chords/aws_instantiation.md

 ![AWS Cloud Formation Step 4](images/AWS_CF4.png "AWS Cloud Formation Step 4")

-# 6. Wait for Portal to be created
+# 6. Wait for The portal to be created

 * After the creation has started, you will be taken to the stack summary page.
 Go to the *Events* tab to watch the progress